Paavo Väyrynen

 Väyrynen has been the Centre Party candidate for Finnish president three times – finishing second in 1988, third in 1994 and third in 2012.
-In 2018, he ran as an independent candidate finishing fourth.
-Väyrynen has announced that he will run for president for the fifth time in the 2024 presidential elections.
+In both 2018 and 2024, he ran as an independent candidate.
+In October 2025, Väyrynen announced that he would no longer run as a presidential candidate in the 2030 presidential election.

-Biography

 Early life

 Paavo Väyrynen was born in a farmer family in Kemin maalaiskunta, southwest Lapland.
 After finishing his gymnasium, he graduated in 1970 as a Bachelor of Social Sciences in the University of Helsinki.
 In Väyrynen's doctoral thesis in 1988, Finlands utrikespolitik – den nationella doktrinen och framtidens mänsklighetspolitik ("Foreign politics of Finland - the national doctrine and the politics of the future of mankind"), he made an assumption that the Soviet Union would prevail — an assumption which has haunted him in the media ever since.
 In 1996, Väyrynen was granted docentship of International Relations in University of Lapland.